PFTL/website_articles/articles/39_use_arduino_with_python.md

 In order to get started, we assume you have access to an Arduino, such as the Uno, but most of the available ones are going to work fine.
 The Nano, Micro, Due, Mega, they all have different specifications, but the way you program and interface with them is more or less the same.
 In this article we are not going to discuss about electronics and how to build circuits, but just about the software side, so you can follow along even if you don't have an Arduino board at hand.

 ## Getting Started With Arduino
+If you have an Arduino or equivalent at hand, the first thing you must do is installing the Arduino IDE.
+You can download it from [here](https://www.arduino.cc/en/Main/Software).
+Even though you can develop code online, I strongly suggest you to have the tools on your computer, and use version control.
+For bigger projects, like the one we are going to build here, it is very handy to keep everything on the same place.

 - Arduino IDE
     - Installing